unsung88/centos7-dev-env/README.md

 Not all roles support updating.
 This is a work in progress!
 Most packages that install via yum will be updated when update_packages is set to true Some roles that do have support for updating are git, terraform, packer, and slack.
-The only role that has proper version checking and enforcement for the RPM version is Slack.
+The only roles that have proper version checking and enforcement for the RPM version are Slack and PostgreSQL.
 The other roles will be updated to match this over time.

 1. Add Ansible Roles or modify versions
 2. Set the install_<item> variable for each that was added/updated to true
 3. run `vagrant provision`

 ## Recent updates
+* updated Slack role to properly get the version of only the installed package
+* updated postgresql role to have proper version checking and enforcement for the RPM
+* changed reboot after provisioning to shutdown

+## Older updates
 * ansible.cfg now properly references the inventory file
 * Added slack role with proper version checking and enforcement for the RPM
 * Added debug_all var - this will be implemented across all roles to toggle debug message printing